 Once released from quarantine all immunised travellers can carry out regular day-to-day activities, and must continue to abide by public health measures as outlined at www.gov.bm/coronavirus.

 Immunised travellers are NOT required to wear a Traveller Wristband.

 Immunised travellers with a negative pre-arrival test result must quarantine until receiving a negative arrival test result.
-Immunised resident travellers without a negative pre-arrival test result or travelling from the UK must quarantine until receiving a negative day 4 test result.
+Immunised resident travellers without a negative pre-arrival test result must quarantine until receiving a negative day 4 test result.

 Once negative arrival or negative day 4 test results are received, the immunised traveller is not required to follow the 14 Day Travel Restrictions, and can carry out regular day-to-day activities.
-However, they will be required to test on day 4, day 8 and day 14, as outlined on the Immunised Travellers' First 14 Days in Bermuda and Immunised UK Travellers' First 14 Days in Bermuda guidance.
+However, they will be required to test on day 4, day 8 and day 14, as outlined on the Quick Guide to Travellers’ Quarantine Requirements

 The immunised traveller must also comply with other public health measures however, such as wearing a mask in public places, santizing their hands regularly and practicing physical distancing.

 Immunised business visitors are permitted to have face to face meetings following receipt of a negative COVID-19 arrival test result.
 However meeting rooms should be well-ventilated whenever possible, and persons who are clinically vulnerable should consider whether or not to attend a meeting with a traveller, even if that traveller is immunised.